nikmasi/MiniKotlinIDE/README.md

 Regex Parsing: A specialized ScriptParser uses optimized regular expressions to extract line:column metadata from the compiler's stderr.

-Interactive Output: The OutputPane uses LinkAnnotation.Clickable (Compose 1.7+ pattern) to turn raw text into interactive links that provide instant navigation back to the source code.
+Interactive Output: The OutputPane uses LinkAnnotation.Clickable to turn raw text into interactive links that provide instant navigation back to the source code.

 ### Custom Logic & UI Optimizations
 State-Driven Highlighting: The editor uses a custom-built Lexer that performs tokenization.
 Highlighting is applied via LaunchedEffect only when the text changes, preventing redundant re-renders.